Carmel-src/T.adelaidensis_SuppInfo/README.md

 ### [Thesis Chapter 6 Supplementary Information](https://github.com/Carmel-src/T.adelaidensis_SuppInfo/tree/main/Chapter%206%20-%20Gene%20Expression)
 #### Gene Expression Analysis

-This section of the document outlines gene expression analysis of the same short-read data presented in Chapter 4 supplementary information, however instead of using _de-novo_ assembliescleaned reads were directly alignmed to the long read reference produced in chapters 4 and 5 supplementary information.
+This section of the document outlines gene expression analysis of the same short-read data presented in Chapter 4 supplementary information, however instead of using _de-novo_ assemblies, cleaned reads were directly alignmed to the long read reference produced in chapters 4 and 5 supplementary information.